 There are several different ways of automating your Microsoft Dynamics 365 - which save time and make life easier for your users.

 Business Rules have form based scope, so cannot be restricted to particular users other than by restricting the form(s).
-Classic Workflows (synchronous and asynchronous) have user based scope.
+Classic Workflows (synchronous and asynchronous - or background workflows) have user based scope.
 The scope, or availability of the workflow process is controlled by the relationship between the owner of the workflow and the user doing the action that triggers the workflow.

-This article is one of a series of short blogs that I am creating as I write a flexible training course for Microsoft's PL-200 Microsoft Power Platform Functional Consultant exam.
+This vlog is one of a series of short recordings and articles that I am creating as I write a flexible training course for Microsoft's PL-200 Microsoft Power Platform Functional Consultant exam.